-Okay let me educate y’all about your man’s Kanye West’s Presidential Run.
+Okay let me educate y’all about your man Kanye West’s Presidential Run.
 I got time today.

 The information in this blog is based on my research and receipts are included.

-First, Kanye West had never voted, and actually became a registered voter a few weeks ago.
+First, until recently, Kanye West had never voted, and actually became a registered voter a few weeks ago.
 Read.
 I won’t shame a person for registering to vote but when you expect to participate in the political process by running for office, being an active voter is helpful.
-It seems he is asking for support from the same system he has never supported.
+It seems he is asking for support from the same system he, himself has never supported.

 THEN, He Actually Filed to Run